qio1112/recorder-market-pulse/docs/recorder-frontend.md

   - Authenticated Tools page listing active record alert schedules.
   - Normal users see only schedules for records they created.
 Admin users see separate tables for their own scheduled records and schedules created by other users.
   - Each row shows record title, schedule text, author, next run, and last sent time; clicking a row opens the record detail page.
+  - The table is rendered directly in the `.vue` SFC template.
+Do not reintroduce inline child components with `template: "..."` strings because the production build uses runtime-only Vue and will not compile those templates.
+  - Alert timestamps are formatted with `APP_TIME_ZONE`, not the browser default timezone.
 - `components/TheHeader.vue`
   - Tools dropdown includes Portfolio, Option Return, Option History, Scheduled Records, admin-only LLM Chat, and admin-only Admin Tools.